Introduction

 only as a qualitative measurement of the appearance of a

-at all to do with whether or not an issuer has actually
+note.
+It has nothing at all to do with whether or not an

-released the note to circulation.
-Thus the term
+issuer has actually released the note to circulation.

-acceptable because so many notes that have never seen
+justified and acceptable because so many notes that have

-been mishandled so that they are available in, at
+so that they are available in, at best, AU condition.

-Highlights or defects in color, centering and the like
+or defects in color, centering and the like may be

 Grading